 Then there’s the “Maybe Weekend,” my personal obsession.
 Instead of scheduling every second of your Saturday like it’s a military operation, you leave it gloriously blank.
 This is where the magic happens:

 - The Impromptu Road Trip: Your buddy texts, “Wanna drive to that weird roadside diner with the giant fiberglass cow?”
 A “maybe” mindset means you’re already in the car, belting out Bohemian Rhapsody as you chase a sunset and a questionable milkshake.
+(Don’t forget your road trip snacks!)

 - The Accidental Talent: You spot a flyer for a free salsa dancing class at the community center.
 Two hours later, you’re cha-cha-ing with a retiree named Gladys who’s got better moves than J.Lo.
 Your hips don’t lie, but they do creak a little—still, you’re hooked.
+(Maybe a beginner’s salsa instructional DVD for home practice?)

 - The Couch Potato Victory: Sometimes, “maybe” means surrendering to a Netflix marathon in your rattiest sweatpants, devouring a bag of chips bigger than your life goals.
 You finally finish that series everyone’s been yammering about, and it feels like you’ve summited Everest in fuzzy socks.